Here's Your First Look at Anthem Microtransactions

 You can open the image in a new window to enlarge.

 Based on the screenshot, ResetEra users have estimated that $1 will net you roughly 100 Shards.
-Players have the option of purchasing items with Shards or Coin, which you can earn by playing the game.
+Players have the option of purchasing items with Shards that are bought with real money, or Coin earned by playing the game.

 “One thing to keep in mind is these don’t represent final, stamped-for-all-of-eternity pricing,” Senior Systems Designer Chris Schmidt clarified on Reddit.
 “We are iterating on our economy design and balance almost daily, so you’re seeing a snapshot of one iteration.
 This is why we tend to not discuss things like pricing, because it’s one of those iterative things that’s sure to change frequently right up until the day you play the game.”